CallMeAaron99/portfolio/README.md

 # portfolio

 This portfolio project is developed using Angular, use to showcase your skills and projects.
+Live link: https://aaronhong.net

 # Install node and angular cli